Replacement / Maintenance / Adjustment

 Cable Anatomy

-The release cable simply pulls the two hood latch springs towards the center of the car.
+The release cable simply pulls the two hood latch springs

-The drivers side spring is acted upon by the end of the cable housing pushing against a stop
+The drivers side spring is acted upon by the end of the cable housing pushing

 and the passenger side pulled by the cable anchor itself.

-Tightening of the cable is simply done by loosening the bolt on the cable anchor and pulling
+Tightening of the cable is simply done by loosening the bolt

 the cable taunt.
-Don't pull too much or else you will start acting upon the hood latch springs
+Don't pull too much or else you will start acting upon the hood

 and the hood will not latch fully.

 In my case the cable itself didn't break.
-What happened was that the metal clip that anchors the
+What happened was

 cable housing just above the release handle had snapped.
-This meant that when I pulled the handle
+This meant that when I

 the housing moved instead of being stationary.
-I was able to release the hood by grasping the housing
+I was able to release the hood by

 and pulling out on the cable.